 Two Scientific Papers are provided 2 hours before the examination.
 The candidates are allowed to have the paper with them during the examination.
 Questions are related to the purpose of the study, design, results etc.

 There are two groups of candidates:

 The first group of candidates are the members of the German Association of Surgical Oncology (ACO) who completed one-year fellowship program of Surgical Oncology in Germany.
 In case of successful exam, they will receive both UEMS and ACO certificate.

 The second group of candidates are the non-members of ACO or those who did not complete one-year fellowship program of Surgical Oncology in Germany.
 In case of successful exam, they will receive UEMS certificate but not the ACO certificate.
 Please note that there is a limited number of available seats for this group of candidates.
 The candidates will be allocated on a first–come, first–served basis.

-Both written and oral Surgical Oncology EBSQ Exam in German language in year 2023 will be held in Hamburg, in September, 2023.
+Both written and oral Surgical Oncology EBSQ Exam in German language in year 2023 will be held in Hamburg, on September 13, 2023.

 The oral exam in English, Spanish, French, Italian and Dutch languages will be held on: October 27 & 28, 2023 in Florence (Italy), one day after the ESSO 42 Congress (in case the COVID situation allows that, otherwise it will be held virtual).

 In case of cancellation or postponement of the exam due to the deterioration of the epidemiological situation, the UEMS waives any material responsibility or liability hereabout.